-Inside the image backup file created by the backup-to-image command of mysqlbackup are some new files that are produced during the backup process.
+The backup data includes some new files that are produced during the backup process.
 These files are used to control later tasks such as verifying and restoring the backup data.
 The files generated during the backup process include:

 - meta/backup_create.xml: Lists the command line arguments and environment in which the backup was created. - meta/backup_content.xml: Essential metadata for the files and database definitions of the backup data. - backup-my.cnf: Records the crucial configuration parameters that apply to the backup.
 These configuration parameters are read by mysqlbackup during operations like apply-log to determine how the backup data is structured.
-These parameters are also checked during a restore operation for their compatibility with your target server's configuration. - server-my.cnf: Contains values of the backed-up server's global variables that are set to nondefault values. - server-all.cnf: Contains values of all the global variables of the backed-up server. - .bkt: Transfer file created for an encrypted InnoDB table during backup.
-It contains the reencrypted tablespace key and other information related to the encryption.
-See Chapter 6, Working with Encrypted InnoDB Tables for detail.
+These parameters are also checked during a restore operation for their compatibility with your target server's configuration. - server-my.cnf: Contains values of the backed-up server's global variables that are set to nondefault values. - server-all.cnf: Contains values of all the global variables of the backed-up server.

-For details about these are other files contained in the backup, see Table 1.1, "Types of Files in a Backup".
+For details about all the files in the backup directory, see Table 1.1, "Files in a MySQL Enterprise Backup Output Directory".